julioh/200socialMD/src/hugo/content/informationB2.md

 - **Do you have an affiliate program?**

 - $200 Social does not have an affiliate program at this time since.
+- $200 Social does not have an affiliate program at this time since.